RockstarLang/rockstar/codewithrockstar.com/docs/09-arrays.md

 Arrays in Rockstar are one-dimensional, but they can contain other arrays.

 To initialise an empty array, `rock the array`.

+> **Be careful modifying arrays inside functions!** `rock the array` (with no parameters) will always declare a new empty array in the current function scope, even if `the array` is already a global variable -- but if you `rock the array with 1` and `the array` exists in global scope, your function will modify it, *not* create a new one.

+{% rockstar_include functions-returning-arrays.rock %}

 To put an empty array inside another array, `rock my array at 1`; to populate a nested array, `rock my array at 1 using 2, 3, 4`:

 {% rockstar_include arrays-of-arrays.rock %}